sabahuddin/Dzematapp/replit.md

 ## Data Storage
 A PostgreSQL database, hosted on Hetzner, is used for all persistent data storage, managed via Drizzle ORM for type-safe schema definitions.

+### Automatic Schema Synchronization
+The application automatically synchronizes the database schema on every startup (both development and production).
+The `migrateProductionSchema()` function in `server/migrate-production.ts` runs before the server starts, ensuring all tables and columns exist.
+In production, if migration fails, the application will not start (fail-fast approach).

 ## Authentication and Authorization
 The system uses session-based authentication with username/password, supporting guest access.
 Role-based access control includes Admin, Executive Board Member, Member, and Family Member roles, with administrators capable of assigning work group moderators.